mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ### Site Owner Goals
 - Create a fun interactive game that furthers my understanding of problem solving through code and the Python language
-- Create an attractive and easy to use game
 - Ensure the user understands the rules of the game
 - Ensure the user is provided with clear instructions on how to play on each screen
 - Ensure the user is provided with clear feedback on any errors and how to proceed